JiLon represents clients in high-stakes trial and appellate litigation across industries and subject matter.

-JiLon is also deeply committed to pro bono work, with experience in civil rights, reproductive rights, asylum, and criminal justice.
-He was Advocacy Chair for the Asian American Bar Association of New York’s Anti-Asian Violence Task Force and received a Bar Leaders Innovation Award by the New York State Bar Association for his work combatting anti-Asian hate.
+Pro Bono and Bar Involvement.
+JiLon maintains an active pro bono practice and has represented clients in matters involving extremist violence, civil rights, reproductive rights, asylum, and criminal justice.
+He was Advocacy Chair for the Asian American Bar Association of New York’s Anti-Asian Violence Task Force and received a Bar Leaders Innovation Award from the New York State Bar Association for his work combating anti-Asian hate.

 What to Expect From the Next Era in White-Collar Enforcement, The Recorder, 2023, co-authored with Walt Brown, Melinda Haag, and Joshua Hill